aramelias/DAV/q1/index.md

     frameborder="0">
 </iframe>

-In Tanzania, corn and rice have a correlation of 0,9812.
+In Tanzania, maize and rice have a correlation of 0,9812.

 <!-- Red beans graph -->